 - Indicate how the course is graded (assignments, papers, exams, etc.) and relative weights of assessments.- Provide linkage between weights and letter scores (How the letter grades of A, AB, B, BC, C, D and F (or S/U, Cr/N) will be assigned to final grade calculations.
 If some of the valid letter grades will not be used by the instructor (e.g., AB or BC), this should be noted on the syllabus.)- Indicate whether the final grades are curved or not (include the standards upon which a curve is set if applicable).- Indicate whether attendance and/or participation is part of the grading.
 When a significant percentage (more than 10%) of the grade is tied to participation, attendance, and/or discussion, how this percentage is assessed must be clearly defined.
-Here is an example of guidelines for evaluating participation and here is another.- Separate grading requirements for graduate students if appropriate.
+Here is an example of guidelines for evaluating participation and here is another.
+The intention of the participation/attendance policy is to be student focused and provide them with clear information on how they are being evaluated in an area that is often highly subjective and not thoroughly explained.- Separate grading requirements for graduate students if appropriate.

 12. Required textbook, software and other course materials

 - List any required materials such as text books, open educational resources and eTexts.- List any required course or eText fees.- List required software tools even if available as part of UW-Madison licensing.

 13. An indication of the time devoted to individual topics together with the hours of instructor-student instruction and/or discussion - it is recommended that a calendar/grid be created that shows the topics covered with the following related information -